Rise in number of Scotland's graduates in permanent jobs

 "Information from Ucas also shows that many students from England and Wales view our universities as the right place to study and our institutions also continue to do well in world rankings for academic excellence.

 "The information being published today is further evidence that studying in Scotland gives students, regardless of where they're from, a firm footing to take up employment or further studies."

 The Lib Dem's education spokesman, Liam McArthur, said: "These are encouraging statistics, but also further evidence why more must be done to widen access.
 Students from a broader range of backgrounds should be able to benefit from these opportunities."

-However, Margaret Lynch, chief executive of Citizens Advice Scotland, said too many graduates were underemployed.'Squeezes out'
+However, Margaret Lynch, chief executive of Citizens Advice Scotland, said too many graduates were underemployed.